-Charles Davis is a writer in Los Angeles whose work has been published by outlets such as Al Jazeera, The Baffler and Salon.
+Charles Davis is a writer in Los Angeles whose work has aired on public radio and been published by Al Jazeera, the Daily Beast, the New Republic and Vice.

 It was 2008 and presidential hopeful Barack Obama was inspiring millions of people with his promise to disrupt politics as usual – and a new startup called Airbnb was turning that enthusiasm for change into millions of dollars.
 Denver, the site of that year’s Democratic National Convention, was expecting 80,000 people to come watch theREAD MORE